 Posted by: Ed Somers - West Chester, PA - Dear friend and colleague Feb 15, 2013

 As others have said, he was by far the best and most-influential teacher I ever had.
-I go between crying at this news and smiling, thinking back on his shammy-shirts and twinkling eyes as he described the adventures of the mythical “physics bunny”, or some of his stories about fishing with his dad.
-I remember him describing his classroom as “sanctuary” on one of the first days in class – and that’s exactly what it was for me – a
+I go between crying at this news and smiling, thinking back on his shammy-shirts and twinkling eyes as he described the adventures of the mythical physics bunny, or some of his stories about fishing with his dad.
+I remember him describing his classroom as sanctuary on one of the first days in class and that's exactly what it was for me a safe place

 Posted by: Mollie Fredericks - former student Feb 15, 2013